-STUTTGART DIGITAL HUB

-The familiar signalling equipment along the tracks will be replaced by digital technology to optimise train travel.
-This will speed up processes while ensuring utmost safety.
-More trains will be able to transport more passengers to their destinations more quickly and at shorter intervals.
+The conventional signalling systems along the tracks are omitted.
+They are being replaced by electronic displays for the train driver.
+New digital technology optimises tomorrow's train traffic.
+This means that more trains in shorter intervals can take more passengers to their destinations faster and more reliable.
 Stuttgart 21 and the S-Bahn network will be the pioneers of this transformation, as, by 2025, the Stuttgart rail hub will become the first in Germany to be upgraded by Deutsche Bahn.
 The new through station is just part of the Stuttgart hub.
 The hub also includes all the stations and lines in the surrounding area.
 By 2030, the new systems will have been installed across the region, including on the S-Bahn network.
 Digital technology will be used to improve travel for more than half a million passengers every day.
 A KEY PART OF THE DIGITAL TECHNOLOGY IS THE EUROPEAN TRAIN CONTROL SYSTEM (ETCS).
 The ETCS train control system monitors a train's journey and uses "stop" signals to prevent it from continuing along the track.
 To do so, the ETCS gathers information from tracks, trains and signal boxes.
 Computers process the data and convert the results into instructions.
 ETCS is used or scheduled to be used in over 60 countries worldwide.
 In combination with other systems, it will help to increase the number of trains while improving punctuality.

-LESS NOISE

-In future, residents of the Stuttgart Basin will hear almost no noise from passing trains.
+SUSTAM-ABILITY LESS NOISE In future, residents of the Stuttgart Basin will hear almost no noise from passing trains.
 This is because the layers of soil above the railway tunnels act as a natural silencer.
 The weight of even the quietest trains sends vibrations through the surrounding area.
 Where necessary, routes are fitted with suitable vibration-absorbing technology.
 So-called mass-spring systems or sub-ballast mats can be used, for example.
 Trains travelling at high speed through a long tunnel can produce a loud bang when exiting the tunnel.
 This bang is created by the air pocket which is compressed by the fast-moving train.
 When the train leaves the tunnel, the pocket expands suddenly just like when a balloon bursts.
 To prevent this, tunnels like the Filder Tunnel are designed with a special portal.
 When a train enters the tube, the pressure wave is automatically dissipated.
 No bang can be heard - not even at 250 kilometres per hour.

-BETTER AIR

-THE STUTTGART-ULM RAIL PROJECT WILL MAKE RAILWAY TRAVEL FASTER AND MORE ATTRACTIVE.
+BETTER AIR THE STUTTGART-ULM RAIL PROJECT WILL MAKE RAILWAY TRAVEL FASTER AND MORE ATTRACTIVE.
 It will shift millions of passenger trips from road to rail.
 This is what surveys show.
 The new line will also take the strain off the existing rail network.
 Goods traffic will also benefit - in future, more goods will pass through the Filstal valley by rail instead of by road.
 Trains are more environmentally friendly than any other form of transport.
 For years, Deutsche Bahn has been considerably increasing the proportion of green electricity in the mix of energy consumed by its railways.
 The rail project will result in more trees, shrubs and meadows, which in turn will improve air quality.